-They are Co2 neutral because of their rapid growth.
+• The materials are Co2 neutral because of the rapid growth of the palm plant

 • As palm plants grow best on and under trees, they indirectly protect trees and forests

 Where rattan and cane are materials, wicker refers to the actual process of weaving natural materials and is the collective term for woven furniture.
 As such, you may see cane or rattan furniture referred to as ‘wicker furniture’, ‘wicker cane’, or ‘wicker rattan’.
 Wicker does not only refer to rattan and cane, it can also involve willow, bamboo and reed.
 More recently, it has been used as a process for synthetic materials too.
 It is a technique that is thousands of years old, as it requires only natural materials, skill and time to produce hardwearing, useful products such as baskets, boxes and floor matting.
 Natural wicker isn’t weatherproof, so it’s worth noting that any products made using this technique shouldn’t be intended for outdoor use.
 With regards to wicker furniture, it will require different maintenance to rattan or cane, so always check the care details when you buy wicker furniture.
 If you’re using rattan or cane furniture for your exterior project, then complementing it with wicker inside your venue will create a flow between the spaces.

 When you’re next considering one of these products for your venue, you can now choose the one that works best for its intended position and usage.
 Although they have similarities and their origins are the same, rattan and cane have their own unique properties, making each more suited for different purposes, while wicker is a process that links them together.